mlajtos/classy-state/README.md

 console.log(counter.isValid()); // false
 ```

-This is a bit boring, but valid and straightforward code.
-However by the React community it is considered to be **a bad code** because:
+This is a bit boring, but valid, clean and straightforward code.
+However, React community consider this to be **a bad code** because:

 1. using mutable state is a bad practise
 2. you can't use it in your React component

 These are valid objections that should be adressed.

-### Mutable state
+#### Mutable state

 The first objection, im/mutability of the state, is beatifully solved by [Immer](https://immerjs.github.io/immer/docs/introduction).
 Immer lets you write seemingly mutable code that won't change the original state.
 It will produce a new state that is structurally shared with the original one – immutability is preserved.

 Immer is the essential part of *Classy State*, however you as the user will never know about it.
 So let's sweep this problem under the carpet for a while and we will pretend mutable code is okay.

-### Reactivity
+#### Reactivity

 Second objection can be distilled to the following: React doesn't know when the state has changed and so it doesn't know when to rerender.
 Reactivity, as we might call this issue, is related, but not synonymous to the immutability of the state.
 React solves this issue with explicit calls to functions that mutates the state.
-Now, when we touched React a bit, it might be good time to use `Counter` in our app:
+Now, when we touched React a bit, it might be good time to use `Counter` in our app...

+### State without ceremony inside React

 ```js
 // CounterApp.js